 The problems of inequality are vast and many.
 Dramatic economic and political changes in many parts of the world desperately require interventions.
 Traditional understandings are becoming fossilised.
 Change is needed now more than ever.

 Challenging inequality is our call for action, but we use the notion of care to explore these and construct alternatives.
 How to care when brutal relations are normalised?
 How to care for the ecology in which we live, as chemicals suffocate many to an early death?
 We aim to open up the space for radical thought.
-We will accumulate and disperse boldness.
 We will ask questions for which we don’t yet know the answers.
 We will draw a bigger picture by drawing on Lancaster’s history of interdisciplinary research, bringing together diverse scholars, from different (global) communities who will use their prior knowledge and experience with others.
 These collaborations will have immediate and lasting significance.
 In opening up frontiers by giving those leading the vanguard for space to think deeply we will develop leading-edge action research, knowledge that will unsettle heterodox issues, and understandings that do not just interpret the world, but change it.
 We aim to produce understandings that are irresistible, that cannot be ignored.
 We intend to be the most exciting and dynamic location for the study and challenge to inequality.
 We will be multidimensional, purposeful and responsive.

 Whilst our thoughts are global, our actions are also local.
 Research and action are not disconnected and footloose, but rooted.
 Lancaster University is a civic institution rooted in the City of Lancaster, looking out across Morecambe Bay.
 These places are central to our understandings of inequalities, relations of care and the development of alternatives.
 We are committed to engagement, research for a purpose, and to stop people living lives with difficulty and enabling all to flourish in the communities we live in, work and socialise.
 When we flourish we all benefit.
 Our research has a purpose.
 There are alternatives and we are committed to producing them.